-Facebook users know that complaints and reports about profiles and posts are not taken serious by facebook.
+Facebook users know that complaints and reports about profiles and posts are not taken seriously by Facebook.
 As soon as a profile has been reported, the “reporter” gets a messages, that the picture, the post or the account has been checked and that it’s not violating the rules.
 Of course!

-Many people do not understand, that facebook is not safe at all.
-But as soon as there is a problen with the host family or the au pair, they call agencies and platforms to ask for help.
+Many people do not understand, that Facebook is not safe at all.
+But as soon as there is a problem with the host family or the au pair, they call agencies and platforms to ask for help.
 Unfortunately those platforms and agencies can not help in those cases and they are not responsible for the users being so naive.
 Especially for platforms like AuPair.com users only have to pay a fee of 39,90 € for a Premium membership for a month and the will be safe and get support via telephone or mail.
-They can send complaints about others users if they violate the rules.
+They can send complaints about other users if rules have been violated.
 If a profile seems to be fake, users will be asked for a proof of identity.
 If a user writes inappropriate messages or harasses others, they will get blocked.
 Information about different au pair programs are also not offered on Facebook.

 There is absolutely no pro-argument that would say that Facebook is a good choice to search for a host family or an au pair.